ibm-cloud-docs/openwhisk/plan.md

 ## Review the runtime support
 {: #plan_runtime}

 {{site.data.keyword.openwhisk_short}} provides standard [runtimes](/docs/openwhisk?topic=openwhisk-runtimes#runtimes) to execute code.
-But, because {{site.data.keyword.openwhisk_short}} is serverless, you're not limited in the runtimes that you can use.
+But, because the {{site.data.keyword.openwhisk_short}} service is serverless, you're not limited in the runtimes that you can use.
 You can create custom runtimes by creating your own [custom Docker image](/docs/openwhisk?topic=openwhisk-prep#prep_docker) to package your code.
 {: shortdesc}

 ## Architect your code